roboconf/roboconf.github.io/en/user-guide/web-administration-screenshots.md

 This page shows screenshots of [Roboconf's Web Administration](web-administration.html).
 It involves the deployment of one of the initial use cases, the one about an Enterprise Social Network.

+> These screenshots are not exactly up-to-date.
+> However, they give a global overview of what this web console looks like.

 This example involves the deployment of a load balancer (HA Proxy), a Node JS application (called RSE), Mongo DB (for storage) and Redis (for asynchronous communication between the instances of RSE).